 In our experiments we need to be able to manipulate the correlation between married agents' human capital values.
 We achieve this by setting the probability $p_s$ that a given agent uses a sorting method to choose a spouse.
 If $p_s = 0$ , then, all agents will pick a partner at random.
 If $p_s = 1$ , then every agent will use one of the sorting methods to pick a spouse.
-Figure 2 shows how varying $p_s$ changes the correlation between spousal human capital.
+Figure 2(a) shows how varying $p_s$ changes the correlation between spousal human capital.
 As elsewhere in this paper, the error bars indicate one standard deviation above and below the mean value.
 Here, and throughout the paper, the choice the agent makes with $p_s$ is between no sorting and max-matching.

-Given that the model in [6] is based upon census data, and that this has built into it a geographic notion of neighborhood, that is the kind of neighborhood used in the agent-based model.
+Given that the model in [7] is based upon census data, and that this has built into it a geographic notion of neighborhood, that is the kind of neighborhood used in the agent-based model.
 Each dynasty has a unique location.
 Initial positions for dynasties are picked randomly, and as each generation goes through Step 2(a), the female child stays in the dynastic location, and the male child "moves" to the position of the spouse.
 The dynastic location is allowed to change between generations, modeling "sorting" between neighborhoods.
 Again we have three possibilities:

-No sorting: Step 2(b) involves no operation-dynasties do not move relative to one another.

-Sorting: Step 2(b) allows the families established in Step 2(a) to move to the neighborhood with the highest human capital value that has room.
+- No sorting: Step 2(b) involves no operation-dynasties do not move relative to one another. - Sorting: Step 2(b) allows the families established in Step 2(a) to move to the neighborhood with the highest human capital value that has room for a dynasty to move in. - Max-matching: Dynasties move to the neighborhood that has the human capital value closest to the parental average and has room for a dynasty to move in.

-As opposed, for example, to a "social neighborhood" based on the acquaintances of the parents, which might not coincide with the geographical neighbors.
+&lt;sup>3 As opposed, for example, to a "social neighborhood" based on the acquaintances of the parents, which might not coincide with the geographical neighbors.